Horace Dutton Taft: Career

 In 1890 he opened a college preparatory school for boys in Pelham Manor, New York.
 In 1893 he moved his school to Watertown, Connecticut, purchasing the Warren House, a Civil War-era hotel, and adopting the name The Taft School in 1898.
 By 1913, the school had outgrown the hotel, and Mr. Taft commissioned the first permanent campus building, a collegiate Gothic castle known as HDT, after Horace Dutton Taft and designed by architect Bertram Goodhue, with landscape architecture by Frederick Law Olmsted Jr. The second major structure, completed in 1931, was designed by James Gamble Rogers and was named CPT after Horace Taft's brother Charles Phelps Taft, who was a major contributor to the Taft School.

 Taft retired as headmaster in 1936, but continued to teach a course in Civics until his death.
 In 1942, Taft's memoir was published, entitled Memories and Opinions.

 Personal life

 On June 29, 1892, he married Winifred Shepard Thompson, an art teacher at a New Haven high school who was originally from Buffalo, New York.
 She died of cancer in 1909.
 There were no children of the marriage.
+He had a lifelong friendship with Sherman Day Thacher, founder of The Thacher School; the two met while both attending Yale in the 1880s and exchanged letters throughout their lives.